The following analogy illustrates the point that ‘good nature may be a great misfortune if we do not mix prudence with it’[i]:

 Our society tends to value appearance and reputation, over against the truth and the substance of real character.

 The result seems to be a persecution of thinkers.
-In my case, Christians, who choose a thinking faith that acts on the ‘freedom in limitation’[xi] granted by our Creator.
+In my case, Christians, who choose a thinking faith over a sedated polis; a faith which doesn’t just parade itself as righteous, but acts in righteousness because of the ‘freedom in limitation’[xiii] granted to humanity by its Creator.

 With a large degree of venomous intolerance they are labelled as intolerant bigots and suppressed as an enemy instead of an opponent.
 Like Israel today, the very existence of Christians stands as a defiant, yet responsible “no” against any ideology that seeks to master and dominate others.